-- The proposed design within the proposed site layout. - Existing site sections and levels. - Proposed site sections and levels. - Long and cross sections for the proposed drainage system including final finished floor levels. - Exceedance flow management routes. - Details of connections to watercourses and sewers. - Maintenance access and any arisings storage and disposal arrangements.
+- The proposed design within the proposed site layout. - Existing and proposed site levels. - Long and cross sections for the proposed drainage system including final finished floor levels. - Exceedance flow management routes.

 These plans must be of sufficient detail that a reviewer can be confident that the design can be constructed without flood risk being increased on site or elsewhere.